 Interest rate risk is defined as the risk a government may face should interest rate variances adversely affect the fair value of investments.
 The University does not presently have a formal policy that addresses interest rate risk.
-As of June 30, 2023, the University had investments subject to interest rate risk shown on the following page.
+As of June 30, 2024 and 2023, the University had investments subject to interest rate risk shown above.